Eli45/EliDungeon/README.txt

 #Instructions/Guide
 ==========
 Follow the on screen instructions.
 It should fairly straight forward.
 Your goal is to get to Kelman's room and defeat him.

+  #Hotkeys and ammo--
   Hotkeys to the right of the listed weapon can be typed into the console for quick attacking.
 Looks like: 'name'(x).
   Ammo for weapons that require it is listed as [x], to the right of the hotkey.

+  #Map
+  By typing 'map' into the console during the move stage after a battle you can view a map of all the rooms you have explored.
+  X designates a room that has been explored.
+P represents the current room you are located within.
+  | and _ are used to designate walls, they are impassable.
+  Any space that is blank is an area that is possible to travel to.